JenniferMLe/Montgomery-County-Liquor-Sales/README.md

 ## Montgomery County Liquor Sales Analysis

-This project analyzes the Warehouse and Retail Sales dataset from Montgomery County, MD linked
-<a href="https://data.montgomerycountymd.gov/Community-Recreation/Warehouse-and-Retail-Sales/v76h-r7br/about_data" target="_blank">here</a>.
+This project uses excel and Tableau to analyze the Warehouse and Retail Sales dataset from Montgomery County's Alcohol Beverage Services linked <a href="https://data.montgomerycountymd.gov/Community-Recreation/Warehouse-and-Retail-Sales/v76h-r7br/about_data" target="_blank">here</a>.

 Some context from wikipedia: